-But you might be a narcissist if you try to bully people into agreeing with your distorted point of view.
+But you might be a narcissist if you think you have a right to bully people into accepting your point of view.

-Shamelessness is the most infuriating aspect of the pathological narcissist.
+Shamelessness is the most infuriating feature of the pathological narcissist.

-The envy and the arrogance combined with utter shamelessness make the narcissist impervious to criticism or remorse.
+Envy and arrogance combine with utter shamelessness to the narcissist impervious to criticism or remorse.

-I told my friends that I needed a break because I was feeling stressed and confused.
+I told social media friends that I needed a break because I was feeling

-The narcissist heard this and took it as a rejection and immediately began to complain about me to people I didn’t know.
+An online narcissist read this and took it as a personal rejection and immediately began to complain about me to people in Second Life and

 I’m a sucker but I’m not blind.

-I immediately recognized the triangulation and understood that I was dealing with a narcissist who flipped me from friend to enemy and had launched a smear campaign.
+I recognized the triangulation and understood that s/he had flipped me from friend to enemy and had launched an online smear campaign.

 “Let’s hope you stop using people, women and labeling them incorrectly.
 You’re doing exactly what was done to you, Rob.
 You were hated and now you hate back!
 Labeling me in your rant about women and how they abuse you.
 Using me as your target is disgusting and a shame.
 Horrible!
 Using your blog that is publicly read by others and pointing fingers at people there, is not the correct way to act.
 Sure you are entitled to what you think about me or anyone else.
 The problem is you are one sided and how you state what I did , how you state what I am in reference to what happened to you and that whole idea of narcissism.
 I understand that your blog is used to express from your inner self.
 But, it hurts to do this to others.
 It’s demeaning and you’re doing EXACTLY WHAT YOU STATE IS WRONG.
 THINK ABOUT THAT, AND IF YOU WANT TO DISTORT IT FURTHER, DO SO.”

-Notice how the writer tries to use what s/he knows about my trauma history to bully me?
+Notice the use of what it thinks it knows about my trauma history to shame and bully me?

 “Again, I hope one day you decide not to riddle your blog with junk about people.
 Your readership of which many are with troubles do not need or profit from reading about your trials as they may relate them to their own.
 Again, what you posted about me is wrong, it’s out of context and most of all it’s private.
 You may not lie as you say, but using your blog to hurt me, to slam me or rejoice over the comments and agree with them is wrong.
 It’s insulting.
 Do what you want.
 Further that post you made as I have written to you earlier on Flickr was fav’d by a person who is showing a pic of child porn and even commented on it.
 If you don’t care, that’s fine, but I do!”